 Analysis of the percentage of positions unfilled by subject area revealed a statewide shortage in special education.
-Three special education subject areas ranked in the top seven shortage areas.
-Although the specialist positions are comparatively fewer, over 33% of all deaf and hard of hearing specialist and 18% of visually impaired specialist positions were left unfilled or filled by a shortage mechanism.
-Top core teaching subject shortage areas left unfilled or filled by a shortage mechanism include Special Education Generalist (n = 292) Mathematics (n = 168), Science (n = 126), World Languages (n = 51), and Early Childhood Education (n = 25).
+Three special education subject areas ranked in the top eight shortage areas.
+Although the specialist positions are comparatively fewer, over 16% of all visually impaired specialist positions were left unfilled or filled by a shortage mechanism.
+Top core teaching subject shortage areas left unfilled or filled by a shortage mechanism include Special Education Generalist (n = 493) Mathematics (n = 203), Science (n = 168), World Languages (n = 57), and Early Childhood Education (n = 53).